arungudelli/angularjswiki/content/en/fontawesome/fa-walking.md

-## Change Walking icon size
+## Change fa-walking icon size
-To increase Walking font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-walking.
+To increase fa-walking font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-walking.

 Increase in icon size will be relative to their parent container.